Richie-lab/testing/README.md

 # testing
-A repository will be linked to Studio
+A repository will be linked to RStudio